pandastrike/panda-river/README.md

 These are part of the ES6 standard.

 An _iterator function_ is a function that returns a value wrapper.
-This is abstraction introduced by Fairmont/Reactive that allows us to leverage a functional programming when using iterators.
+This is an abstraction introduced by Fairmont/Reactive that allows us to leverage a functional programming style when using iterators.
 Since iterator functions are isomorphic to iterators, we'll call them iterators for convenience when it isn't ambiguous.

 ### Reactors